Vegan Thai Red Curry

 Instructions

-• Bring a pot of water to a boil, then turn off the heat.
-Add the rice vermicelli and soak until soft, 3 to 5 minutes.
-Drain in a colander and rinse with cold water to stop the cooking process.
+• Bring a large pot of water to a boil, then turn off the heat.
+Add the rice vermicelli noodles and let them soak for 3–5 minutes, until softened.
+Drain in a colander and rinse under cold water to stop the cooking.
+Set aside.

-• In a large saucepan, heat the oil over medium heat.
-Add the curry paste and fry, stirring frequently, until it has darkened in color and is very fragrant about 5 minutes.
-If it starts to stick on the bottom of the pot, add a few splashes of vegetable stock.
+• In a large saucepan, add the oil and heat it up over medium heat.
+Add the red curry paste and cook, stirring often, for about 5 minutes, until it deepens in color and becomes fragrant.
+If it starts sticking to the bottom, add a small splash of vegetable broth to loosen it up.

-• Add the vegetable broth (or bouillon and water), coconut milk, broccoli, green beans, and carrots.
-Increase the heat to bring to a boil, then lower to a gentle simmer.
-Simmer until the veggies are crisp-tender, 5 to 10 minutes.
+• Stir in the vegetable broth, coconut milk, broccoli, green beans, and carrots.
+Increase the heat to bring everything to a gentle boil, then lower to a simmer.
+Cook for 5–10 minutes, or until the vegetables are tender but still bright.

-• Divide the noodles among 4 bowls and ladle the soup over them.
-Garnish each bowl with cherry tomatoes, chopped peanuts, cilantro, and a lime wedge.
+• To serve, divide the noodles into bowls and ladle the hot Thai red curry soup over top.
+Finish with fresh cherry tomatoes, chopped peanuts, cilantro, and a wedge of lime for garnish.

 Notes